-From the period of January 1, 2010, to June 30, 2015, the Company has increased its monthly dividend eleven times from \$0.0067 per share to \$0.0275 per share, which is 4.1 times greater on a per share basis.
+From the period of January 1, 2010, to September 30, 2015, the Company has increased its monthly dividend eleven times from \$0.0067 per share to \$0.0275 per share, which is 4.1 times greater on a per share basis.
 Following the 2013 JACAM Acquisition and with the organic growth of the PureChem business in Canada, the Company has diversified its revenue stream and built a revenue and cash flow base in longer term, more predictable production and midstream markets.
-The increase in both scale and diversity of the Company's operations has resulted in increased certainty of future cash flows from its businesses, thereby positioning CES to provide a more reliable dividend stream to investors.
+The increase in both scale and diversity of the Company's operations has resulted in greater certainty of future cash flows from its businesses, thereby over the long term positioning CES to provide a more reliable dividend stream to investors.
+However, CES will be protective of its balance sheet and be prudent with its cash dividend going forward, particularly if the current low oil price environment continues.

-QUARTERLY DIVIDEND GROWTH 1
+QUARTERLY DIVIDEND GROWTH1